Blog Post

 North Carolina landlords aren’t required to give renters notice or a chance to remedy the violation of a lease provision.
 A landlord can file an eviction suit against the tenant immediately after knowledge of the violation.

-Lastly, landlords can also evict tenants engaging in a criminal activity like drug trafficking while they rent the property.
+Lastly, landlords can also evict renters engaging in a criminal activity like drug trafficking while they rent the property.
 Here, the North Carolina eviction process allows for an expedited eviction.
-Also called “Article 7 eviction,” a landlord may notify renters and file an expedited eviction against tenants, tenants' households, or tenants' guest or guests engaging in drug trafficking and other criminal activities within the rental.
+Also called “Article 7 eviction,” a landlord may notify renters and file an expedited eviction against renters, tenants' households, or tenants' guest or guests engaging in drug trafficking and other criminal activities within the rental.

 2. Summary Ejectment